sajidhamdard/learnjavascript/Interview-Questions-And-Answers/interview-questions-english.md

 In summary, `innerHTML` is used to manipulate the content of an element, while attributes are used to manipulate specific characteristics or properties of an element.

-### 122. How to change the style of an html element using DOM ?
+### Question 122.
+How to change the style of an html element using DOM ?

 To change the style of an HTML element using the DOM in JavaScript, you can use the `style` property of the element and set its various CSS properties.
 Here's an example: